smart-on-fhir/cumulus-app/README.md

 - email: `manager@cumulus.dev`, password: `Manager@12345`
 - email: `admin@cumulus.dev`, password: `Admin@12345`

-If you want to do doe React development using hot-reload server, in a separate terminal run `npm start` and then use `http://localhost:3001/` instead.
-Keep in mind that any changes you make to the front-end code will not be visible on http://localhost:4000/, until you run `npm run build`.
+For React development using hot-reload server, in a separate terminal run `npm start` and then use `http://localhost:3001/` instead.
+Keep in mind that any changes you make to the front-end code will appear immediately on http://localhost:3001/, but will not be visible on http://localhost:4000/, until you run `npm run build`.